Leonardo-Garzon-1995/npm-mastery-course/modules/01-fundamentals.md

 ### Why is NPM Important?

 NPM revolutionized JavaScript development by making other developers' code (or even your own code) available for reuse.
-Here are some key benefits of NPM:
+Some key benefits of NPM are:
 - **Code Reusability**: Don't reinvent the wheel - use existing packages
 - **Version Management**: Track and manage different versions of libraries
 - **Dependency Resolution**: Automatically handle complex dependency trees